ujiro99/selection-command/README.md

 # selection-command
-This is a Chrome Extension that allows you to perform various actions on selected text on a web page using a pop-up window.
+This is a Chrome Extension that allows you to perform various actions on selected text on a web page.